 Ok, let’s get started on this guide on how to install a faux shiplap wall.

-If your wall is a really dark color and you’re planning on doing a light shade on the shiplap, you’ll want to be more careful to get all the edges and you’ll probably want to do more than one coat.
+If your wall is a really dark color and you’re planning on doing a light shade on the faux shiplap, you’ll want to be more careful to get all the edges and you’ll probably want to do more than one coat.

-Step 3.
-Cut wood to size.
-Next you want to get all of your wood cut down to size.
+Next, you want to get all of your wood cut down to size.
 Measure your wall’s width and start making the cuts.
 We cut our boards 6 inches tall.

 You don’t have a table saw either?!
 No problem… take a look at how we make it work with the tools we do have.

 Logan sets up a guide board (1×1 that we had laying around the garage) and secures it to the boards he’s cutting with clamps.

-Be sure to start the top of the wall and work your way down.
+Be sure to start at the top of the wall and work your way down.
 If you have a skinny piece, you want it to be at the bottom of the wall so it is less noticeable.

 Be sure to keep the planks level as you move your way down the wall by holding the level on the bottom of the planks as you attach them.

 Run a thin bead of caulk on the corner and then use your finger to smooth it out.
-The purpose of this so that there is a nice clean line for your paint (same reason you always want to caulk the edges of trim before you paint).
+The purpose of this is so that there is a nice clean line for your paint (the same reason you always want to caulk the edges of trim before you paint).

 To finish up, be sure you sand the areas you patched with some 220-grit sandpaper to make the finish smooth.
-You don’t want to skip sanding because you’ll see the marks on the surface where the putty was.
+You don’t want to skip sanding because you’ll see the marks on the surface where the spackle was.

 Just run something straight through the edge of the gaps.
 I used a putty knife, but you could use a credit card or something like that too.

 What do you think?
 Did you love this guide on how to install a faux shiplap wall?
 Do you have convinced your hubby on adding some farmhouse shiplap in your house yet?
 Did you use real shiplap or faux shiplap?